DhiaNeji/HTTP-Form-Login/README.md

 - The custom authentication provider implements the authentication logic.This implementation defines the authentication logic.
 - The AuthenticationProvider uses a UserDetailsService implementation and two PasswordEncoder implementations (BCRYPT and SCRYPT)
 - The UserDetailsService implementation, called UserService, uses Spring Data and JPA to connect to the database and get the user’s details.
+- The SecurityContext to show the details of the authenticated user.

 ## Routes description :
 - /login : contains the login form.